Rolando-m/Rolando-m/README.md

 Knowledge of AGILE project management, SCRUM used on a daily basis in my current position.
 Various training for AWS, Azure and Google Cloud Services (as you can see detailed below)

-## 📝 courses taken and link to each certificate.
+## 📝 Courses taken and the link to each certificate.

 ## AMAZON  <img src="https://www.asesora2.cl/servicios/img/cms/Partners/Amazon-Web-Services-AWS-Logo.png" alt="AWS" width="150"/>